General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: General-relativistic dissipative hydrodynamics: numerical implementation

-where \(W(t-\Delta t/2)\) is saved from the previous timestep and is also used to calculate the predictor step via first-order backward differences \((\partial_tW)_p \approx [W(t)-W(t-\Delta t/2)]/(\Delta t/2)\), with \(W(t+\Delta t/2)\) being the Lorentz factor after the predictor step.
-Finally, for stationary spacetimes, as the one considered here, the trace of the extrinsic curvature can be computed as
+Finally, for stationary spacetimes, as the one considered here, the trace of the extrinsic curvature needed in Eq. \eqref{eq:bulk_implement3} can be computed as

 Note that the newly evolved bulk-viscosity pressure appears also in the definitions of \(E\), \(S_j\), \(S^{ij}\), which need to be suitably updated.
 Fortunately, \(\Pi\) only appears as a correction to the equilibrium pressure \(p\) in the total pressure of the fluid \(p_{t}=p+\Pi\).
-Therefore, we can rewrite equation (\ref{eq:bulk_implement1})--(\ref{eq:bulk_implement3}) in terms of \(p_{t}\), of the total specific enthalpy

-and of an effective EOS, \(p_{t}=p_{t}(\rho,e,\Pi)\).
 As a result, when considering a simple ideal-gas EOS, where the pressure is given by